VideoGameTips/gamereview/README.md

-# gamereview
+# gameandbooksreview
-the game(s) that I played before and how to become better at them.
+the game and book (s) that I played before and how to become better at them.